davidstavin/osticket-prereqs/README.md

 After proceeding through all the configurator options, review and apply the configurations.
 Once applied successfully, click next to close the configurator.
 <img width="1566" height="1224" alt="mySQL config complete-anno" src="https://github.com/user-attachments/assets/79056087-ead1-4ebb-aa27-b2b2ed2bd531" />

+At this point you may have noticed that HeidiSQL has not been installed.
+This is fine, you will be directed to install it near the end of this tutorial.

 ## Step 5: Register PHP within IIS
 Now we are going to register the PHP directory within our IIS Manager